 "I was struck by a car while riding my bicycle in Washington, DC in 2009.
 When the case moved toward litigation, Eric took on the case and explained each step as we went along.
 He had a clear knowledge of DC Courts and legal system.
 In prepping for a deposition, I was very nervous, and Eric treated me with respect and helped me work through the process.
 In the end, Eric’s negotiating in mediation led to a positive outcome in my case.
 For my first experience with a legal case, I couldn’t have asked for better representation.
 "A Supporter of the Cycling Community

 Scott Bricker, former Executive Director of the Bicycle Transportation Alliance, had this to say about Eric Stravitz:

 “I’ve known Eric for decades and followed his career.
 He is incredibly well read and keenly interested in the impacts of city design on people’s everyday quality of life.
 As an attorney, Eric is a leader in protecting the rights of people to safely walk and bicycle in their community.
 I heartily recommend him for handling anyone’s personal injury case.”

-Eric handles cases in Virginia through local counsel as he is not a member of the Virginia Bar.
-In Virginia, the lawyers question the potential jurors themselves.
-In Maryland and the District of Columbia, the judge questions the potential jurors and the lawyers sometimes are allowed to ask follow-up questions.
+*Eric is licensed in Maryland and the District of Columbia.
+Eric handles Virginia cases through local counsel.
+In Virginia, the lawyers are permitted to directly question potential jurors themselves.
+In Maryland and the District of Columbia, the judge questions the potential jurors and the lawyers sometimes are permitted to ask follow-up questions.
 Eric greatly prefers the Virginia method.Eric Volunteering at the Bike AAA 2015 Lifeline 100